How to Mine $ORE on macOS: Step by Step

 4. Install the ORE miner

-Now we need the mining software.
-Depending on where you download it, you are going to find a script oreminer.sh.
-Run it with the following command (change keypair by the path correct to your wallet):
+Now you need the mining software.
+Depending on where you download it from, you’ll find an oreminer.sh script.
+Run it with the command below (replace keypair with the correct path to your wallet):

 ore --rpc https://api.mainnet-beta.solana.com --keypair ~/.config/solana/id.json --priority-fee 0 mine --cores 4